-Prof. Lipiński's research interests are in radiative transfer, reactive flows, energy materials, and solar thermal and chemical energy systems.
-He has published over 130 articles in refereed journals and conference proceedings, and contributed to several books, edited books and e-books.
+Prof. Lipiński's core research interests are in radiative transfer, reactive flows, and solar thermal and chemical energy systems.
+He has published over 150 articles in refereed journals and conference proceedings, and contributed to several books, edited books and e-books.
 He served as an Associate Editor for the ASME Journal of Solar Energy Engineering (2011–2017), and guest editor for Numerical Heat Transfer Parts A and B (2011) and Optics Express (2015–2016).
 He is currently serving on editorial boards of Solar Energy, Journal of Quantitative Spectroscopy and Radiative Transfer, and Computational Thermal Sciences.
 He is Fellow of the American Societies of Mechanical Engineers, and a member of the Scientific Council and the Executive Committee of the International Centre for Heat and Mass Transfer.
 He is also involved in ASME, AIChE, OSA, and several other professional societies.

-Prof. Lipiński's contributions to research and education have been recognised with several honours and awards including the Hilti Award for Innovative Research from ETH Zurich (2006), the College of Science and Engineering Outstanding Professor Award from the University of Minnesota (2010), and the Elsevier/JQSRT Raymond Viskanta Award in Radiative Transfer (2013), and the Future Fellowship by the Australian Research Council (2014), and the Yellot Award by the American Society of Mechanical Engineers (2020).
+Prof. Lipiński's contributions to research and education have been recognised with several honours and awards including the Hilti Award for Innovative Research from ETH Zurich (2006), the College of Science and Engineering Outstanding Professor Award from the University of Minnesota (2010), the Elsevier/JQSRT Raymond Viskanta Award in Radiative Transfer (2013), and the Future Fellowship by the Australian Research Council (2014), and the Yellot Award by the American Society of Mechanical Engineers (2020).